 Circuitry, sort of like RAM, is used to make storage that’s sort of like a hard drive.

 The important take-away here is that flash devices, even though they use flash memory, are not referred to as simply “memory”.
 If anything, they’re simply called drives, or flash drives.
 Occasionally, they might be called flash memory but it’s the “flash” that distinguishes this from the plain old “memory”, which is RAM.

 SSDs give us another opportunity for confusion in terms.

 SSDs are devices that act like large capacity internal hard drives, but are made using flash memory.
 They’re similar to USB thumbdrives, except bigger, faster, more expensive and use a higher quality of flash memory designed to actually replace a traditional hard disk drive inside a computer.

 Flash memory is faster than a spinning hard drive, thus SSDs are typically much faster than traditional hard drives.

-Even though they are made using flash memory an SSD is not referred to as memory.
-It is used as a disk drive equivalent, and therefor it’s referred to as a “disk drive”, even though no disks are actually used.
+Even though they are made using flash memory, an SSD is not referred to as memory.
+It is used as a disk drive equivalent, and therefore it’s referred to as a “disk drive”, even though no disks are actually used.